 banner image

-Social anxiety disorder goes beyond occasional nervousness before a presentation or a first date.
-It’s a persistent mental health condition that causes intense fear and self-consciousness in social situations.
+Occasional nervousness or anxiety before a presentation or a first date, for example, is a natural bodily response to stress.
+But Social Anxiety Disorder is a persistent mental health condition that causes intense levels of fear and self-consciousness in social situations.
 People with social anxiety often worry excessively about being judged, embarrassed, or rejected — and these fears can make everyday interactions feel overwhelming.
-Recognizing the signs is the first step toward seeking support.
-In this blog, we’ll look at five common symptoms of social anxiety disorder and how therapy can help.

 1. Fear of Being Judged or Criticized